UPDATED JULY 2020

 I often get asked how long should one massage their child after the baby is discharged from the NICU.
 What I tell parents is if the baby is benefiting from the massage, to continue to do the massage.
 If massage was helping the baby’s brain development, especially to the age of 3 years and beyond, would a parent really want to stop massaging their baby?
 How many adults want massage to be a done deal after a certain pain was gone?
 Wouldn’t a person want to continue to have the benefits that massage therapy provides?

-I have often wondered if there truly is a mind-body-soul connection when provided with massage?
-Before going through massage school, I would get a massage only when I was so tight and stressed.
-Now, I trade with other Massage Therapists almost every other week.
-The endorphins that are released into the body to combat the stress hormones (cortisol) already in our system is definitely a positive, being in the parasympathetic nervous system (calming) as compared to the sympathetic nervous system (fright or flight).
+The endorphins that are released into the body during massage combat the stress hormones (cortisol) already in our system, being in the parasympathetic nervous system (calming) as compared to the sympathetic nervous system (fright or flight).
 Working in massage with both infants and adults, I can see that babies are mentally more relaxed, positive, have less stress signals, less alarms going off, deeper sleep and better weight gain.
 I believe that the baby’s mind and soul are truly affected by massage in only positive ways.
-Most parents, when taught properly, believe this to be true.
 The parent-child bonding experience is just one example of this.
 Many parents find it hard to put into words their massage time with their infant.
 Most say it was just as pleasurable giving the massage to their baby as the baby receiving it.
 That just makes my heart melt and one of the main reasons why I work with parents.
-I feel all parents should learn massage for their kids-can’t put a price on something so valuable to both parent and child.
+I feel all parents should learn massage for their kids.
+You can’t put a price on something so valuable to both parent and child.

 1 Leboyer, F. (1977).
 Loving Hands.
 Paris, France: Collins.